How we respect privacy when we deal with personal information collected by our organisation.

 If you ask us to rehome your animal we will take your name, address, email and contact numbers and any history relevant to the animal’s welfare and behaviours, including veterinary information.
 The legal basis for this is performance of a contract with you to acquire the full legal title of the animal and to seek to rehome it.
 We may seek your consent to contact your previous vet to obtain a veterinary history.

 To register you as a potential adopter or to place an animal into your home for adoption or fostering we will ask you for your name, address, email and telephone numbers along with information about your family, home and lifestyle.
 The legal basis for this is performance of a contract with you (the adoption agreement).
-As part of our adoption/fostering process we may carry out a home visit to help match you with the right animal, and a part of this process may involve us using a Google map search.
-This home visit may be carried out by a volunteer or a member of staff of the Branch, or another charity within the RSPCA network, who will be acting for our Branch for these purposes.
-In processing your application, we may collect special category data, in particular about your health, and we will only process this information on the basis of your explicit consent and specifically for the purpose of ensuring a suitable match between you and the animal available for adoption/fostering (e.g. fur allergy).
+As part of our adoption/fostering process, we may carry out a home visit to help match you with the right animal, and a part of this process may involve us using a Google map search.
+This home visit may be carried out by a Branch volunteer or someone from another charity within the RSPCA network, who will be acting for our Branch for these purposes.
+In processing your application, we may collect special category data, in particular about your health, and we will only process this information on the basis of your explicit consent and specifically for the purpose of ensuring a suitable match between you and the animal you wish to adopt/foster (e.g. fur allergy).

-To process your request for financial help towards veterinary costs we will collect contact information such as your name, address, contact number and email.
-We will also ask for information about your financial circumstances, your household, the animals you own, and details related to their health and care.
-We will ask you what support you need and the circumstances arising to your request.
-We may also ask to see proof of means tested benefits and identification as well as proof of income and expenditure through receipt of payslips and bank statements.
-The legal basis for this is performance of a contract with you and so we can ensure you are eligible for our charitable services and to ensure that we deliver public benefit.
-We may issue you with a voucher or unique reference number for use by a vet in treating your animal and invoicing the Branch or we will pay the vet practice directly for the portion of the bill we are assisting with.
+To process your request for financial help towards veterinary costs we will take your name, address, contact number and email and may ask to see proof of means-tested benefits and identification.
+The legal basis for this is performance of a contract with you and so we can ensure you are eligible for our charitable services and that we deliver public benefit.
+We will issue you with a voucher or unique reference number for use by a vet in treating your animal and invoicing the Branch.

-If we register or amend microchip details on an animal belonging to you we will ask you for your name, address, email and contact numbers in order to pass to the relevant microchip database company (principally Identibase, Anibase, Petlog).
+If we register or amend microchip details on an animal belonging to you we will ask you for your name, address, email and contact numbers in order to pass to the relevant microchip database company.
 The legal basis for this is performance of a contract between you and the microchip company so that if your pet is missing, you can be reunited.
-For dogs microchipping is also a legal obligation.
+For dogs, microchipping is also a legal obligation.

 We may have installed CCTV systems in some of our premises for the purposes of our legitimate interest in crime prevention and detection.
 CCTV is also installed on the outside of some of our buildings for the purpose of monitoring the security of our people and property.
-Images captured by CCTV will not be kept for longer than necessary however, on occasions, there may be a reason to keep images for longer (e.g if a crime is being investigated).
+Images captured by CCTV will not be kept for longer than necessary.
+However, on occasion, there may be a reason to keep images for longer (e.g. if a crime is being investigated).
 You have the right to access CCTV images of yourself.
 Signage advising of CCTV equipment will give notice of areas covered by CCTV.

-No personal details (including names) of any under 16-year-olds will be used in any publicity materials without their written consent or that of their parent or legal guardian (depending on their age), but we may use images where children are incidentally included (for example, images of mass participation) but will give older children, or their parents/guardians, the opportunity to opt out.
+No personal details (including names) of any under 16-year-olds will be used in any publicity materials without the written consent of their parent or legal guardian (depending on their age), but we may use images where children are incidentally included (e.g. images of mass participation) but will give older children, or their parents/guardians, the opportunity to opt out.

 We do display images of animals that have been adopted and in the majority of cases this will not be considered as personal data.
-However as an adopter of an animal, you can always request at adoption that their image is not used, or that it is removed from the branch’s channels at any time.
+Please contact the Branch if you have a reason to ask that pictures of your animal should not be used.

 If you use a veterinary clinic that is run by us for subsidising treatment of your animal, we rely on our veterinary surgeons to process personal data in accordance with RCVS guidelines.